Cybersec Essentials

 • A system needs working computer systems, security measures, and communication channels in order to demonstrate availability.

-3. Assessment of Your Technology
+3. Assessment of your technology

 The important thing to remember is that a group of IT professionals from a variety of specialties, including applications, cloud computing, networking, and database administration, may have to split up this workload to ensure the technology is monitored thoroughly and comprehensively.